-We are living in unprecedented times – the widespread outbreak of coronavirus has created uncertainty across industries, in particular the fashion landscape.
+The widespread outbreak of coronavirus has created uncertainty across industries, fashion in particular.

-The closure of bricks and mortar stores, disruptions to offshore supply chains and the unknowns around customer sentiment will impact the fashion industry in the long term.
+The closure of bricks and mortar stores, disruptions to offshore supply chains and the unknowns around customer sentiment are poised to impact the industry in the long term.

-Here are some exciting customer behaviour insights we want to share them with you.
+Here are the customer behaviour insights we want to share them with you.

 With most of the world in isolation, customers are spending more time online than ever before.

-For sustainable fashion brands, this is a great opportunity to experiment and connect with customers across an array of channels that may have been too expensive or less likely to give results in the past.
+For sustainable fashion brands, this is a great opportunity to experiment and connect with customers and convert ‘browsers to buyers’.

-Which, post-COVID-19 will translate into excellent online shopping results.
+Post-COVID-19, these efforts will translate into great shopping results.

 Data shows that over 46 per cent of online shoppers remain loyal to the brands they already love and know.